-How can you balance your healthy eating and still enjoy Christmas and New Year celebrations?
-Learn how to eat healthy this festive session and stay in shape for the coming year.
+How can you balance your healthier eating and still enjoy Christmas and New Year celebrations?
+Learn how to eat healthier this festive session and stay in shape for the coming year.

-Listed below are some healthy eating tips to help you stay in shape during this festive season.
+Here are some healthier eating tips to help you stay in shape during this festive season.

 Fill up beforehand